bartw/repend/savethechildren/README.md

 INSERT INTO foo (bar, baz) VALUES ('It''s the ill funk freaker, comin out your speaker', 42);
 ```

+Create a new service in the docker-compose.yml that is based of the postgress image.
+Make th existing service depend on this new service.

 ```yml
 version: '2'